RemixIT: Continual self-training of speech enhancement models via bootstrapped remixing: Experimental Framework

 \subsection{Speech enhancement model}

-In the supervised and \textit{RemixIT} training recipes, the student model has $M=2$ output slots and always estimates the speech component and the noise source.
-For the models which are trained with MixIT, we increase the number of output slots to $M=3$ to enable the estimation of the additional noise component. \textit{RemixIT} is independent of the choice of the speech-enhancement model architecture as long as the latter estimates both speech and noise components of the input mixture.
+In the supervised and \textit{RemixIT} training recipes, the student has $M=2$ output slots and always estimates the speech component and the noise source.
+For the models which are trained with MixIT, we increase the number of output slots to $M=3$ to estimate the additional noise component. \textit{RemixIT} is independent of the choice of the speech-enhancement model architecture as long as the latter estimates both speech and noise components of the input mixture.

 Our model's choice was based on obtaining adequate quality of speech reconstruction with low computational and memory requirements (see Table \ref{tab:final_table} for a head-to-head comparison in a supervised in-domain training setup with the previous state-of-the-art model).
 To this end, we used the Sudo rm -rf \cite{tzinis2020sudo} architecture with the more sparse computation blocks using shared sub-band processing via group communication \cite{luo2021ultra}.
 The selected network has shown to provide high-quality source estimates under speech enhancement \cite{tzinis2021separate} as well as sound separation \cite{tzinis2021compute} tasks while significantly reducing the model's size.
-We consider the selected architecture with a default depth of $U=8$ U-ConvBlocks and the same parameter configurations as used in \cite{tzinis2021separate}.
+We consider the selected architecture with a default encoder/decoder with $512$ basis $41$ filter taps and a hop-size of $20$ time-samples, a depth of $U=8$ U-ConvBlocks and the same parameter configurations as used in \cite{tzinis2021separate}.
 In the sequential update protocol we increase the depth of the new student networks every $20$ epochs from $8$ to $16$ and finally $32$.